Midwife in the Tire Swing

 “Oh, dear me, then he’s not in Tom Sawyer or Ben Hur, either.
 Did I say that?
 If I did, then I was mistaken.
 We read those in high school.
 No. No, no, no, no. It was the pickle juice.
 They told me at the hospital.
 I was trapped in the pantry.”

 “Oh, where are my manners,” said Heidi.
 “Please come in.
 We usually don’t stand on protocol here.
 This is a public building—your tax dollars at work.
 People just come in.
 Please.
 Come in and have a seat if you can find one.”
 Files, boxes of files and piles of books and magazines were stacked on all available surfaces.
-The Incredible Farm Service Agency had the look of a cordon sanitaire between warring factions.
+The Incredible Farm Service Agency had the look of a cordon sanitaire between warring armies.
 That or a large family was moving in or moving out.
 Heidi picked up a carton of copier paper, thus liberating a seat.

 Francyann shambled over to the bentwood imitation maple chair reserved for visitors and plomped herself into it.
 Her weight on the cushion made a wheezing sound.
 “He—Clark Kent—is a reporter yet we never see the tiniest jot of anything he has written.
 Don’t you think this is peculiar?
 Superman has a message, yet Clark Kent is mute.”
 Francyann cast about for an empty spot to place her handbag.
-There was none; with an arthritic grimace, she bent to place it on the floor.
+There was none; with a grimace, she bent to place it on the floor.
 “May I call you Heidi?
 It is your name, after all.”

 Heidi shuffled a stack of papers.
 “Yep, it’s my name.”
 She lifted one massive stack of files and carried it to the recycle (paper) bin.
 She was busy.
 She hoped Francyann would take the hint and get along with things.
 “The Daily Planet, Mrs. Kennealy, Clark Kent’s newspaper.
 They don’t have much distribution north of Portland.
 Maybe Boston.”
 The woman was a relative of Ed’s and, until she found out otherwise, to be treated with forbearance no matter how crazy she was.